-The involvement of Russia, the United States, the European Union, China, Turkey, and Iran introduces both opportunities and challenges.
-While external investments and partnerships can foster economic growth, they can also exacerbate divisions and conflicts.
+- Influence of Major Powers

+The involvement of Russia, the

+United States, the European Union,

+China, Turkey, and Iran introduces

+both opportunities and challenges.

+While external investments and

+partnerships can foster economic

+growth, they can also exacerbate

+divisions and conflicts.
+For instance,

-For instance, Russia's historical influence often conflicts with Western ambitions for democratization and integration.
+Russia's historical influence often

+conflicts with Western ambitions for

+democratization and integration.

-A unified approach among the South Caucasus states could strengthen their position in negotiations with external powers.
+- 2. The Role of Regional Cooperation A unified approach among the South Caucasus states could strengthen their position in negotiations with external powers.
 However, historical animosities, such as the Nagorno-Karabakh conflict, hinder regional cooperation.
-Resolving these disputes is crucial for fostering a sense of collective identity and promoting sustainable development within Caucasusland.
+Resolving these disputes is crucial for fostering a sense of collective identity and

-As a buffer zone, Caucasusland absorbs tensions from neighboring regions.
+- promoting sustainable development within Caucasusland. - The Buffer Zone Dilemma As a buffer zone, Caucasusland absorbs tensions from neighboring regions.
 While this role provides a degree of strategic importance, it also makes the region vulnerable to external conflicts.
 Balancing this dual role is critical for ensuring long-term stability.